IRM-016: Use of Email as Official Means of Communication with Students

 Redirecting of Email:

 Students may use the UVA Email Address Management System to specify the email service to which messages sent to their primary email address will be delivered.
-In making these delivery choices, students are responsible for selecting the email service(s) they most frequently use to ensure they receive and read official University communications in a timely manner.
+In making these delivery choices, students are responsible for selecting the email service(s) they most frequently use to receive and read official University communications in a timely manner.

 Expectations Regarding Student Use of Email:

-Students are expected to check their official email addresses on a frequent and consistent basis to remain informed of University communications, as certain communications may be time sensitive.
+Students are expected to check their email addresses on a frequent and consistent basis to remain informed of official University communications, as certain communications may be time sensitive.
 Students who fail to check their email on a regular basis are responsible for any resulting consequences.